 Hover over the site-wide Recirculation & Engaged Time metrics for more context on how your site typically performs over the last month.

 The heart of the Dashboard, the Top Pages section displays a constantly updating list of your highest traffic and most engaging stories.
 By default, this list is sorted by total concurrents on each page, but you can also sort top pages by average engaged time and recirculation.
 With the additional option to view total pageviews, uniques, quality pageviews, and new visitors so far today for each story, this is the best way for your team to understand what's resonating with your audience throughout the day in order to make informed programming decisions.

 Click on any top page to learn more about how visitors are arriving to your content, and where they go next in your site with the 'Next Pages' list.

-Select the vertical ellipses icon in the top right corner of this section to customize your Top Page list with secondary metrics of your choosing, along with the option to hide or display landing pages in this list.
+Select the manage columns icon in the top right corner of this section to customize your Top Page list with secondary metrics of your choosing, along with the option to hide or display landing pages in this list.
 You can select as many metrics as your screen resolution will allow, and collapse the right side panel of metrics to view more metrics simultaneously in your Top Pages list.

 Traffic by Source/UTM & Referrers